NLP-Lab-TDTU/vietnamese-mistral/README.md

 ## Step 1.
 Download dataset

+Download datasets from Huggingface.
+All datasets will be saved at ./data .

 ```bash
 bash scripts/download_datasets.sh
 ```

 ## Step 2.
 Combine and tokenize dataset

+Before combining datasets and tokenize datasets, copy folders ./init_model and ./data to training cluster.
-After combining dataset and tokenize, the results will be saved at ./processed_data
+The results will be saved at ./processed_data .

 ```bash
 python scripts/combine_and_tokenize_dataset.py